2004 United States presidential election in New York: Analysis

-Geographic analysis

 The voters of the five boroughs of New York City were the main force responsible for Kerry's decisive victory in the state.
-Kerry won New York City by an overwhelming margin, taking 1,828,015 votes to Bush's 587,534, a 74.99% to 24.10% victory.
-Excluding New York City's votes, John Kerry still would have carried New York State, but by a reduced margin, taking 2,486,265 votes to Bush's 2,375,033 votes, a 51.14% - 48.86% victory.
+Kerry won New York City by an overwhelming margin, taking 1,828,015 votes to Bush's 587,534, a 74.99%-to-24.10% victory.
+Excluding New York City's votes, John Kerry still would have carried New York State, but by a reduced margin, taking 2,486,265 votes to Bush's 2,375,033 votes, a 51.14%-to-48.86% victory.

 The New York City suburbs consist of Long Island's Nassau and Suffolk counties as well as Westchester and Rockland counties.
 Traditionally Republican, this area went clearly Democratic through the past few decades, with the arrival of people from New York City.
 However, in this area where many voters commute to Manhattan, Bush did better than expected.
-Although he clearly lost these counties to Gore in 2000 with 39.55% to 56.42%, or 655,665 votes to 935,456, he only lost them by a close 46.13% to 52.30% to Kerry.
+Although he clearly lost these counties to Gore in 2000 with 39.55% to 56.42%, or 655,665 votes to 935,456, he only lost them by a closer 46.13% to 52.30% to Kerry.
 While Bush won 167,397 more votes than in 2000, Kerry lost 2,437.
 This can be mainly explained by the concerns of suburban moderate voters about terrorism, an issue about which they trusted Bush more than Kerry.
 Exit polls showed 49% of voters in New York trusted Bush to handle terrorism, as opposed to 42% for Kerry.

 Upstate New York region, including all of the counties that are not part of New York City or its suburbs, is the least liberal region of the three.
-Its politics are very similar to those of Ohio or Pennsylvania, both key swing states and sharing conservative rural areas.
+Its politics are very similar to those of Ohio or Pennsylvania, at the time, both key swing states and sharing conservative rural areas.
 Bush expanded his margin in New York City's northern exurban counties Dutchess, Orange and Putnam from 2000.
 Despite this, Senator Kerry still managed a slim victory in Upstate New York, with 1,553,246 votes to 1,551,971 for Bush.
 This was largely due to a Democratic tidal wave in the region's four largest cities--Buffalo, Rochester, Syracuse and Albany.
 Kerry also ran strongly in college dominated Tompkins County and two counties with an influx of former New York City residents moving to vacation homes, Ulster County and Columbia County.

-According to exit polls, Senator Kerry won both males (56%-42%) and Females (60%-40%) over the president.
+According to exit polls, Senator Kerry won both males (56%–42%) and Females (60%–40%) over the president.
 President Bush narrowly carried white voters in New York 50% to 49%.
 This was not enough to overcome Senator Kerry carrying African Americans 90% to 9%, Latinos 75% to 24% and Asians 72% to 27%.
 Kerry won all age groups over President Bush, with his closest wins being 52% to 47% among those aged 45–59 and 53% to 47% among those 60 and older.
 Kerry also won all income groups and all levels of education.